JudyKibe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe : Sets the mode of the file to group owners read and execution and all other users write and execute 10-mirror_permissions : sets the mode of the file to mirror Oleh's mode 11-directoriies_permissions : Adds execute permission to all subdirectories
+9-John_Doe : Sets the mode of the file to group owners read and execution and all other users write and execute 10-mirror_permissions : sets the mode of the file to mirror Oleh's mode 11-directoriies_permissions : Adds execute permission to all subdirectories 12-directory_permissions : Creates a directory with 751 permissions